 The great thing is that you can save an Assembly (or subassembly) as a Multibody Part!
 When you have to communicate complex assemblies, you may consider saving them as a Multibody Part because:

 Next time when you deliver a simplified representation of your work, give this feature a try!
-There are other reasons for using multibody parts?
+What are other reasons for using multibody parts?

 If you are looking for comprehensive SOLIDWORKS online training, you can check out the TforDesign School SOLIDWORKS courses.